 Big data is a popular buzzword today, especially among the major corporations that have spent over a decade perfecting the ways that they collect, analyze and leverage big data to show you relevant ads, predict your buying behaviors and more — think Google and Amazon, for example.
 The exciting news is that, now, even associations and non-profit organizations can leverage big data to further their missions and better serve their members.

 In addition to making access to data easy and secure for users, it's critical to consider data loss prevention and backup and disaster recovery planning.
 What would happen if a natural disaster struck your office?
 How long would it take to recover your data and resume operations, and what would that involve?
 Don't even get me started on how much that downtime could cost you.
 Consult with experts to ensure you've got all the bases covered when it comes to protecting your data — from selecting the appropriate type(s) of data backups, to planning and executing the best backup method(s) for your needs and budget, and everything in between.

 These are the four aspects that must be considered to create a successful comprehensive technology roadmap.
-For more information about why integrating people, devices, applications, and data is so important to the health of your organization, check out our free white paper: 4 Key Elements to Consider When Building Your Technology Roadmap.
+For more information about why integrating people, devices, applications, and data is so important to the health of your organization.

 If you want to learn more about how your association can construct the most effective and fitting technology plan, click here check out this post, or request an IT Assessment to start the process of building your technology roadmap.